 Course // DES 301: Studio III @ UBC

 A study of Resor House by Mies van der Rohe; The first model explores Mies’ exploration of grounded masses versus floating planes.
-The second model investigates reveals spatial porosity and transparency that reinforce the floating quality of the central volume within Mies’ rectilinear vocabulary.
+The second model investigates spatial porosity and density that reinforce the floating quality of the central volume using Mies’ rectilinear typology.

 Year // 2025